How to integrate Control d MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Control d to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Control d agent that can list all devices connected to my account, remove a device by its id, show known access ips for my network, delete a custom dns rule from a profile through natural language commands.
+By the end, you'll have a working Control d agent that can list all devices connected to your account, remove a device by its id, show known access ips for your network through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Control d account through Composio's Control d MCP server.